VariantEffect/MaveDB/docs/source/contributor_roles.rst

 Contributor roles
 ====================================

-MaveDB supports three different user roles that can be assigned for each experiment and score set record: administrators, editors, or viewers.
+MaveDB supports three different roles that can be assigned to contributors for each experiment and score set record: administrators, editors, or viewers.

 .. note::